walterhiggins/ScriptCraft/docs/API-Reference.md

 ### setTimeout() function

- This function mimics the setTimeout() function used in browser-based javascript.
-However, the function will only accept a function reference, not a string of javascript code.
+ This function mimics the setTimeout() function used in browser-based JavaScript.
+However, the function will only accept a function reference, not a string of JavaScript code.
  Where setTimeout() in the browser returns a numeric value which can be subsequently passed to clearTimeout(), this implementation returns an object which can be subsequently passed to ScriptCraft's own clearTimeout() implementation.